KrisztaT/Battleship/README.md

 [Trello Board](https://trello.com/b/aTdTEYkF/battleship-lite)

 Trello Board initial setup of the cards, as the development progresses the cards will be updated.
+The feature cards' order in the todo column define their priority order as well.
+It is also important, that the features build upon each other, for example there is no ship placement possible without a game map and so on.

 ![Trello Board 081222](./docs/221208Trello.png)